metiviem/rscons/README.md

 Post-build hooks can invoke commands using the newly-built files, or register new build targets.

+### Phony Targets

+A build target name given as a Symbol instead of a String is interpreted as a "phony" target.
+Phony targets operate similarly to normal build targets, except that a file is not expected to be produced by the builder.
+Phony targets will still be "rebuilt" if any source or the command is out of date.

 ### Construction Variable Naming

 * uppercase strings - the default construction variables that Rscons uses